Infosys settles case with Sebi, pays Rs 34 lakh towards settlement

 -

-IT major Infosys has settled with Sebi a case of alleged disclosure lapses regarding severance payment made to its former chief financial officer Rajiv Bansal.
+The Securities and Exchange Board of India (Sebi) has accepted Infosys’ consent plea and settled the charges of disclosure lapses pertaining to the severance package paid to the company's former chief financial officer (CFO) Rajiv Bansal.

-The company paid Rs 34.35 lakh to settle the case with the markets regulator, according to an order.
+According to a Sebi order passed on February 15, the IT major has paid Rs 34.35 lakh to the regulator under the settlement proceedings regulation.

-The watchdog had issued a notice seeking to initiate adjudication proceedings against the company in November 2017.

-The amount was approved by the panel of whole-time members of Sebi, the regulator said in an order dated February 15.

-Infosys paid Rs 34.35 lakh towards settlement charges on February 4, following which the regulator has disposed of the "proposed adjudication proceedings in respect of the applicant for the defaults".
+The matter pertains to the Rs 173.8 million severance offer given to Bansal in October 2015 when he was allegedly forced to step down due to differences with then chief executive Vishal Sikka over the acquisition of Israeli technology firm Panaya for $200 million.
+Following this settlement, the regulator has disposed of the "proposed adjudication proceedings in respect of the applicant for the defaults".
 Enforcement actions, including restoring or initiating the proceedings, could be initiated if any representation made by them is found to be untrue, the Sebi order said.

+The amount was approved by the panel of whole-time members of Sebi, the order noted.
+The regulator had initiated the adjudication proceeding against the technology major in 2017.
+The company filed a consent application subsequently after a Sebi show-cause notice was issued.

+During Sebi's examination of the Infosys scrip, issues pertaining to severance payment to Bansal was also looked into.
+Bansal resigned from the company on October 11, 2015, according to the order.
+During the examination, prima facie, it was found that the severance payment was made without the prior approval of the audit committee.
+Even the nomination and remuneration committees were not consulted.
+These were found to be in violation of the various listing norms.
+While questions were raised about the company’s disclosure norms, Infosys founder NR Narayana Murthy sought removal of R Seshasayee as chairman over governance issues.

+ALSO READ: Robust revenue growth, increase in guidance make Infosys a bullish bet

 RECOMMENDED FOR YOU